frankban/jujushell-charm/README.md

 * jujushell.installed --- set when the installed hook completes.
 * jujushell.stopped --- set when the charm is stopped, removed when the jujushell service starts.
 * jujushell.started --- set when the service is (re)started, removed when the service is stopped.

-## Current status

-* As of 2017-09-26, this charm installs [jujushell](https://github.com/CanonicalLtd/jujushell) and runs that instead of terminado.
-* As of 2017-09-21, this charm installs terminado and starts it listening, along with a webpage running xterm.js with minimal styling
-* As of 2017-09-12, this charm simply installs juju on a fresh xenial system.
-This will require the user to run `juju register`/`juju login` once they have access to the terminal.

-The next tasks are:

-* Install and set up LXD, and have the terminado server run on a prepared LXD image ~~with a simple WebSocket proxy to direct the user's commands to that~~
-* Have the GUI recognize when this charm is added to the environment and have the xterm.js portion embedded in the GUI
-* Pass macaroons to the charm so that the user does not need to register/login
-* Add the ability to run commands on a unit via this setup and `juju ssh`
-* Take over the world